Posted on Mar 30, 2021 fitness

 Chair yoga is an accessible form of yoga in which practitioners use a chair to support their bodies in various modified poses.
 It's a wonderful practice for anyone regardless of age, injuries, flexibility, or mobility issues.

 In chair yoga, many yoga postures, asanas, are done from a seated position, bringing stability to the body.
-Chair yoga also uses the chair as a prop to help with balance in any standing postures or floor-based postures.
+Many chair yoga poses simply require the chair as a prop to help with balance in standing postures or floor-based postures.

 Chair yoga is a gentle type of yoga, and just like other types of yoga, there are several benefits to a chair yoga practice:

-While chair yoga is gentle, there are still some contraindications or limiting factors that might keep you from participating in a chair yoga practice.
-Ultimately, you should consult your physician if you're unsure whether you should be participating in chair yoga.
+While chair yoga poses are gentle, there are still some contraindications or limiting factors that might keep you from participating in a chair yoga practice.
+Even though there are many benefits of chair yoga, ultimately, you should consult your physician if you're unsure whether you should be participating in chair yoga.
 Here are a few reasons you may not want to practice chair yoga:

 If you have high blood pressure, heart disease, arthritis, joint problems, or have had a hip replacement, please contact your doctor for approval.